mmichelis/GenerativeLatentSpace/README.md

 ### Models/

-The models found here are all independently/separately trainable by executing the files (except for RBF, which is part of the VAE).
+The models found here are all independently/separately trainable by executing the files.
 After training is finished, a trained model will be stored in `TrainedModels/`.
 Files should be executed within the main `GenerativeLatentSpace` parent-directory.
 Training progress can be monitored in `Outputs/`.

 Example command:
 ```
 python Models/VAE.py --latent_dim 16
 ```
 This will train a VAE on MNIST digits and output some latent samples.

+The folder `utility/` contains some of the helper architectures that are used for e.g. improved variance and feature mappings.

 ### Geometry/